AI-Driven Engineering Leadership

 • • Context: 65k clients → 1M+ users.

-• • Action: department reorganization, engineering culture and test farm, QA/DevOps practices.
+• • Action: engineering-function turnaround — department reorganization, engineering culture adoption, QA/DevOps rollout, and test farm scaling.

-• • Result: 50% revenue growth and controlled scaling.
+• • Result: 50% revenue growth, controlled scaling, weekly releases instead of quarterly.

 Open case

-• • Context: B2B services with a high cost of failure.
+• • Context: B2B services with a high cost of failure and rising reputation risk.

-• • Action: operational recovery, team rebuild, quality governance, and difficult client situations.
+• • Action: turnaround — team rebuild, quality governance, test automation scaling, and de-escalation of critical client situations.

-• • Result: restored delivery predictability, higher profitability, and customer satisfaction.
+• • Result: restored delivery predictability, higher profitability, and lower dependence on manual heroics.

 Open case